iwantmyname/blog/src/2011/02/domain-search-using-your-browsers-address-bar-alfredapp-and-duckduckgo.md

 date: 2011-02-21 14:35:58 +1200
 author: Timo
-title: How to search for domains using your browser's address bar, AlfredApp and DuckDuckGo
+title: How to search for domains using your browser's address bar, AlfredApp, and DuckDuckGo
 ----

 <!-- excerpt -->